-- Reduce the risk of death caused by heart attack and heart failure.
+- Reduce the risk of death.

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.